 One of the most beloved games in the franchise, Morrowind went back to the series’ roots and delivered one of the best open-world RPG experiences ever created.
 Set in the namesake province of Morrowind, the game only encompassed a small portion of said province (about 24 square kilometers), but because of its unique look and due to there being no procedural generation involved, Morrowind easily delivers an amusing and immersive world that feels much bigger than it really is.

 It expanded upon the foundation set by Daggerfall, streamlining the gameplay experience, although it did scrap some of the previous game’s features that could not fit properly into Morrowind’s revised mechanics and the fully three-dimensional world.

 Apart from its memorable and enchanting world, Morrowind is also known for having one of the best main questlines out of all the Elder Scrolls titles.
-Ultimately, the game’s only glaring flaw was that it still retained the dice-based combat system from the previous games, one that could get incredibly boring, incredibly quickly.
+Ultimately, the game’s only glaring flaw was that it still retained the dice-based combat system from the previous games, one that could get incredibly boring and monotonous, incredibly quickly.

-Furthermore, Morrowind received two expansion packs: Tribunal and Bloodmoon.
+Additionally, Morrowind received two expansion packs: Tribunal and Bloodmoon.
 The former added a new area – the city of Mournhold – as well as new quests but left the game’s mechanics mostly uncganged.
 The latter expansion also added werewolves, in addition to introducing the new and expansive isle of Solstheim that came with a breadth of quests of its own.